GeekLabsUK/CI4-Breadcrumbs/README.md

 </nav>
 ```

-If you want to overide these styles, add additional classes etc you can do that in the __construct function of Breadcrumbs.php
+If you want to override these styles, add additional classes etc you can do that in the __construct function of Breadcrumbs.php

+More CSS framework support is being added in v3.0.
+If you have a specific framework you want added please submit an issue and we will add it.

 To use the library first load it into your controller